-According to the RA Law “On compensation for fallen or damaged servicemen during the defines of the Republic of Armenia” RA resident individuals who work on the RA territory or outside the RA territory and non RA residents who work on the RA territory shall pay to the state budget a stamp fee of AMD 1,000 for each month starting 1 January 2017.
-The stamp fee is withheld by employer/tax agent on a monthly basis from their employees’ salaries and transfer these amounts to the specified bank account.
+According to the RA Law “On compensation for fallen or damaged servicemen during the defines of the Republic of Armenia” RA resident individuals who work on the RA territory or outside the RA territory and non RA residents who work on the RA territory shall pay to the state budget a stamp fee of AMD1,000 for each month starting 1 January 2017.
+The stamp fee is withheld by employer/tax agent on a monthly basis from their employees’ salaries and transferred to the specified bank account.

-Armenia has entered into double tax treaties with 46 countries/territories to prevent double taxation and allow cooperation between Armenian and other tax authorities in enforcing their respective tax laws.
+Armenia has entered into double tax treaties with 47 countries/jurisdictions to prevent double taxation and allow cooperation between Armenian and other tax authorities in enforcing their respective tax laws.